Two by Twos: Consolidation

-Into the 21st century
+Into the 21st century; abuse cases

 Divisions, both doctrinal and organizational, within the group have formed throughout its history and continue as ongoing challenges.

 Until the mid 1980s, notes regarding the Two by Twos had appeared infrequently in religious journals and sociological works, with some writers assuming that the church had greatly declined, with nothing published regarding it.
 In 1982, the publication of The Secret Sect was followed by press reports and public statements by former members.
-Other books and news coverage dealing with the sect appeared in the following decades and increased awareness of the church and its practices.
+Other books and news coverage dealing with the church appeared in the following decades and increased awareness of the church and its practices.
 With the exposure of regional differences and the appearance of dissent, a loosening of a few strict standards demanded of members has been observed in some areas.
 A marked decline in membership has occurred over recent decades, coinciding with availability of information on the Internet and elsewhere.